-Tablet Gothic supports up to 81 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Polish, Kurdish (Latin), Romanian, Dutch, Hungarian, Kazakh, Czech, Serbian (Latin), Swedish, Belarusian (Latin), Croatian, Slovak, Finnish, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Icelandic, and Luxembourgian in Latin and other scripts.
+Tablet Gothic supports up to 81 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Polish, Kurdish (Latin), Romanian, Dutch, Hungarian, Czech, Serbian (Latin), Kazakh, Swedish, Belarusian (Latin), Croatian, Slovak, Finnish, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Luxembourgian, and Icelandic in Latin and other scripts.

 Please note that not all languages are available for all formats.

 Tablet Gothic from Veronika Burian and José Scaglione of TypeTogether makes brilliant harmony of two disparate grotesque models in a healthy number of widths and weights.
 First created for setting titles in periodicals, the project grew to handle text setting quite well, with a comfortably loose fit in the regular weights.
 The overall tone stays friendly throughout, helped by the face’s active, vibrant curves and casually closed forms.
 When working in more traditional titling weights, the spacing eases into a more snug fit.
 Tablet Gothic comes in six widths: Compressed, Condensed, SemiCondensed, Narrow, Regular, and Wide.
 And each width comes in seven weights ranging from Thin to Heavy, including Italics.